syntithenai/react-express-oauth-login-system/README.md

 ```

 2. Use the LoginSystem component on the root client route (/)  in your React application
-	- React Router is required
+	- React Router is required, the login system assumes that it exists inside a <Router> element as a <PropsRoute>
 	- /src/App.js provides an example of integrating the login UI components into your React app.

 ```